hyperledger-cacti/cacti/docs/docs/external/getting-started.md

 - Navigate to the `samples/fabric/fabric-cli` folder.
 - Create a `config.json` file by copying the `config.template.json` and setting (or adding or removing) suitable values:
   * For each network, the relay port and connection profile paths are specified using the keys `relayPort` and `connProfilePath` respectively.
-    - Replace `<PATH-TO-NETWORK-SETUPS>` with the absolute path location of the `tests/network-setups` folder.
+    - Replace `<PATH-TO-WEAVER>` with the absolute path location of the `weaver-dlt-interoperability` clone folder.
     - Otherwise, leave the default values unchanged.
 - Create a `.env` file by copying `.env.template` and setting suitable parameter values:
   * The `MEMBER_CREDENTIAL_FOLDER` should refer to the folder containing the credentials (security group and policy info) of all the foreign networks.